 - RREC will fund solarisation of the Stand Alone Mini Drinking Water Supply Schemes in rural areas by energizing the pumps from solar energy.
 The project will be taken up on pilot basis for 200 schemes considering the availability of ground water in the area.
 The project while ensuring the supply of drinking water will also address the issue of non-availability of funds with the Gram Panchayats for payment of electricity bills.

-- RREC to undertake studies in Renewable Energy for further policy interventions.
+- RRECL to undertake studies in Renewable Energy for further policy interventions.